systemcarl/weblog/articles/devlogs/blank/content-template.md

     a particular product, service, or philosophy.
 I could have just as easily listed what I believe is, or is not, a sandwich.

-### It Always Comes Back to Marketing
-To approach the potentially endless design possibilities, I found it helpful to determine the purpose of the content design, not just the
-    subject matter (me).
-My motivation for building this personal website comes down to (shameless)
-    self-promotion.
-It would be much easier to post generic articles to an established
-    platform, simply to put the core information (straight to the point tips and guides) out there.
-But that doesn't really capture [my mission] to create an identity and brand
-    that other people in the community can relate to and follow.

-Any content driven applications is trying to market something.
-I'm not asking anyone to buy into anything (besides maybe a like and a follow).
-But still, I am marketing myself as any business markets its products or
-    services.
-So, it occurred to me that to generalize the design of my template effectively,
-    the goal is to make a marketing template that is tailored specifically for personal profiles.

-Reflecting on the purpose of each design element from this marketing
-    perspective
-helped to simplify and clarify the intended effect towards the overall design.
-Each element has a role to play in establishing identity, credibility, or
-    connection with the audience.
-For example, an avatar image and logo both serve to establish visual identity.
-Therefore, the presentation of the avatar element should emphasize this
-    function,
-making it prominent and visually distinct from the rest of the content.
-The end result is a cohesive design where my cartooned face could easily be
-    swapped out for a brand logo without disrupting the design integrity.

 ## An Agnostic Application
 Despite the strong opinions built into the content design, the resulting